Identifying the best Spanish tapas is of course an impossible task, but pointing to some favorites is marginally easier.

 There isn’t a corner of Spain without its tapas, from the more traditional to the truly local and specific.

-Eating tapas, or ir de tapeo, as Spaniards say, is a quintessentially national pastime.
+Going out to eat tapas, or ir de tapeo, as Spaniards say, is a quintessentially national pastime.
 As a teenager growing up in Madrid, I would meet my friends in a tapas bar after school, have a few, and move on.
-As a young adult, we just stayed out later but the practice of gong out for tapas didn't change.
+(Tapas are typical after-school snacks in Spain.)
+As young adults, we just stayed out later but the practice of the tape didn’t change.

-Lunch is a giant meal in Spain but often, supper is skipped in favor of tapas appetizers because after you've had half a dozen, there isn't much room left for a late meal.
-You can eat tapas at any time of day, but the best time is in early evening, after your day is done and before going home.
+Lunch is a giant meal in Spain but often, supper is skipped in favor of tapas appetizers because after you’ve had half a dozen, there isn’t much room left for a late meal.
+You can eat tapas at any time of day, but the best time is early evening after your day is done and before going home.
+And if you’re wondering how to eat tapas, you usually pick them up with your fingers, especially if they’re on break, but if they’re wet or creamy, don’t worry, the utensil will show up right alongside the tapa!

 From Galicia in Spain’s northwest to its southeastern corner in Almeria, you’ll be eating tapas all day long if you let yourself.